Yuli-SDU/MOCO-GCN/README.md

 ```
-$ python ./main_MOCO-GCN.py -input ./125ASV_6variables
+$ python ./main_MOCO-GCN.py -input ./125ASV_23variables
 ```

 ### File descriptions

-`-input`: A data foler includes `X.csv` and `Y.csv`. `X.csv` is a microbiome and exposome abundance matrix, sample as rows, microbiome and exposome as columns, the last 6 or 23 rows are exposome data. `Y.csv` is pancreatic cancer label. `X.csv` looks like:
+`-input`: A data foler includes `X.csv` and `Y.csv`. `X.csv` is a microbiome and exposome abundance matrix, sample as rows, microbiome and exposome as columns, the last 23 rows are exposome data. `Y.csv` is pancreatic cancer label. `X.csv` looks like:

 |SampleID|microbe1|microbe2|...|exposusre1|exposure2|...|
 |---|---|---|---|---|---|---|